Add this

 And now, as we enter the third decade of the 21st century, we have a new metaphor: the Covid vaccine.
 It signifies the beginning of the end of a period which brought homo sapiens to its knees as nothing had done before- not the plague, not two world wars, not Hiroshima or Nagasaki, not Krakatoa, not SARS or Ebola.
 But, as usual, our sub-continental creativity and genius has imbued this metaphor with a wealth of variety and sub-sets, to such an extent that it has become a very mirror of today's India.
 I give below some of the subsidiaries of the parent Vaccine Metaphor.

 Mr. Shashi Tharoor has identified eight types of nationalism in his latest book, The Battle Of Belonging, but he has missed out on one: Vaccine Nationalism.
 Our government has sought to make it a metaphor for "atmnirbharta" and elevated the vaccine from a curative to a nationalist status, perhaps hoping to milk from it not just antibodies but also a few votes.
-The vaccination campaign has been billed as " the world's largest " such exercise, forgetting that, with 1350 million people, anything we do will be the world's largest.
+The vaccination campaign has been billed as "the world's largest " such exercise, forgetting that, with 1350 million people, anything we do will be the world's largest.
 Just as the migration of labour post the lockdown was the biggest global migration after the Partition, and the ongoing farmers' protest has been the largest such agitation in the world in recent times.
 So, while size matters it is not always something to crow about.
-It has been announced that we will save the world with our vaccines ( which is probably right too) but we must remember that even before the pandemic, we were already supplying half of the world's global vaccines.
-We can, of course, be more than justifiably proud of our achievements in this field ( achieved, incidentally, long before the present govt. came to power in 2014), but to use the vaccine to further promote a party's political agenda is egregious at best.
+It has been announced that we will save the world with our vaccines (which is probably right too) but we must remember that even before the pandemic, we were already supplying half of the world's global vaccines.
+We can, of course, be more than justifiably proud of our achievements in this field (achieved, incidentally, long before the present government came to power in 2014), but to use the vaccine to further promote a party's political agenda is egregious at best.

 There have been a few surprises too.
 It was expected that the army, or at the very least General G D Bakshi with his arsenal of four letter words, would have to be called out to control the mobs once distribution of the vaccine started.
 That has not happened, and the queues outside my local " theka" are longer than the ones at the vaccination centre.
 This is the result of an unexpected reaction called Vaccine Hesitancy, which in turn is a consequence of Vaccine Scepticism.
-The latter stems from the usual reluctance of the govt. to share any information with the public: The EUA ( Emergency Use Authorisation) data for both the vaccines, the efficacy data for the Covaxin, and why the second vaccine which was supposed to be a " back-up" vaccine is now being distributed in the first phase itself along with Covishield.
+The latter stems from the usual reluctance of the govt. to share any information with the public: the EUA ( Emergency Use Authorisation) data for both the vaccines, the efficacy data for the Covaxin, and why the second vaccine which was supposed to be a "back-up" vaccine is now being distributed in the first phase itself along with Covishield.
 This opaqueness, which is now a familiar SOP of this govt., has resulted in justified scepticism and hesitancy.

 This reluctance to put it in the arm has been accentuated by the hesitancy of our political leaders, Ministers, even the Prime Minister to practice what they preach.
-The biggest question being asked these days ( other than "Where is Arnab Goswami hiding?") is- Why are our leaders not taking the shot?
+The biggest question being asked these days (other than "Where is Arnab Goswami hiding?") is- Why are our leaders not taking the shot?
 Just about every other important head of government has done so- Biden, Kamla Harris, Boris Johnson, Bolsanaro, Netanyahu, Putin, the UN Secretary General, the Saudi prince to name just a few.
 Why are our worthies hiding behind the "tehzeeb" of Lucknow- "pehle aap"- when they are otherwise first in line for all the goodies of life?
 It has been officially announced that they will take the jabs in the second phase, after the 20 million or so frontline workers are covered.
 At the current rate of innoculations that may take more than a month.
 How about leading from the front, gentlemen, and inspiring some confidence among the serfs?

-With international tourism hitting rock bottom, the leisure industry is now setting its sights on Vaccine Tourism, a variant of medical tourism, the moment the govt. allows vaccines to be sold privately in the open market.
+With international tourism hitting rock bottom, the leisure industry is now setting its sights on Vaccine Tourism, a variant of medical tourism, the moment the government allows vaccines to be sold privately in the open market.
 This should not take long, given that Pfizer, Moderna and Johnson are all lining up for approvals.
 Once these are available in the market, expect chartered flights from the Gulf countries by the dozen- a quick jab in Delhi or Mumbai, a week in Goa to recover from the traumatic experience, and back to the souks and oil-fields.
 The Tourism Ministry, I am told, is holding its breath and licking its chops behind the masks.

 And finally, this being India, how can we not have our own brand of Vaccine Humour ?
 Here are two specimens, circulating as widely on WhatsApp as the virus itself: